-According to the U.S. Bureau of Labor Statistics, the average job tenure in the U.S. is 4.6 years, but it’s only half that for millennials: 2.3 years.
+According to the U.S. Bureau of Labor Statistics, the average job tenure in the U.S. as of 2018 is 4.2 years, but it’s significantly less than that for the 25 - 34 year age group: 2.8 years.
 Plus, demographic trends ensure we will see a growing number of millennials in the workforce.
 The BLS projects that millennials will represent 75% of the U.S. workforce by 2025.

-The best way to preserve your company’s institutional knowledge is to document your operational and maintenance processes to ensure a seamless transition in times of worker turnover and WIKA suggests creating a living document to protect that knowledge.
+The best way to preserve your company’s institutional knowledge is to document your operational and maintenance processes to ensure a seamless transition in times of worker turnover.

 - Minimize the risk and cost of lost knowledge